rejoan/rejoan/README.md

 # Rejoanul Alam 👋

-**Full Stack PHP Developer | Zend Certified PHP Engineer**
+**Full Stack Developer | Zend Certified PHP Engineer**

 ---

 ### 👨‍💻 About Me

-As a Full Stack PHP Developer, I bring a wealth of experience in crafting dynamic and robust web applications.
+As a Full Stack Developer, I bring a wealth of experience in crafting dynamic and robust web applications.
 My expertise spans creating efficient, scalable code for everything from small business websites to complex enterprise systems.

 ---